CodeMaster7000/TweetR/README.md

 ## Prerequisites

 - Python 3
-- Tweepy API
+- Tweepy API (`tweepy`): can be installed simply with `pip install tweepy`
 - Twitter API (`Twython`): can be installed simply with `pip install twython`

-NOTE: To install `tweepy`, simply run `sudo install pip tweepy` in the terminal or command prompt.

-### Setting up Tweepy
+### Setting up your API

 1. Change the application type from `Read only` to `Read and write`.
 2. Head to https://apps.twitter.com.
-3. In the “Keys and Access Tokens” tab, get the Consumer Key, Consumer Secret, Access Token and Access Token Secret.
+3. In the “Keys and Access Tokens” tab, get your Consumer Key, Consumer Secret, Access Token and Access Token Secret.

 ## Implementation